 Speed Workout 2: Tempo Run

 This type of speed training is slightly more structured than the fartlek.
 You are to run a set distance or time at faster speeds or sprints.
-This pace will be hard on you but make sure you still manage to keep at it and are not strained.
+This pace can be tough on you but make sure you manage to stick to it and are not strained.
 The tempo run emphasizes the importance of warming up and cooling down as they are rigidly incorporated into this speed workout.

 To try a tempo run, start with a five to ten minute warm up and move on to running at a fast pace for fifteen minutes, and finally cool down for another five to ten minutes.
 You can even manage all of this without stopping at all, warm up by slow running for a mile, break into a sprint for two more miles, and then slow down again for another one mile.

-Remember that your faster running pace may be slower in comparison to a fartlek as there is a longer time period or distance involved.
-Take into account of the incline, temperature, and other factors before trying to go faster in the faster running portion of this workout.
-You can slow down the pace if there are other interferences, do not drain all of your energy in a single workout.
+Remember that your running pace may be slower in comparison to a fartlek as there is a longer time period and distance involved.
+Consider the incline, temperature, and other factors before trying to go faster in the challenging portion of this workout.
+You can slow down your pace if there are other interferences, and do not drain all of your energy in a single workout.

 Speed Workout 3: Interval Workouts

-After the time is up you will be out of breath and begging to slow down, this is where your recovery comes in and you can slow your pace or walking speed for three minutes.
-The workout incorporates a recovery time to allow you to get up again and get ready for the next intense interval.
-After many times of practicing this routine, you will finally be able to adapt to the hard intervals and gain strength in the long run.
+After the time is up you will be out of breath and be trying to slow down, this is where your recovery comes in and you can slow your pace or walking speed for three minutes.
+The workout incorporates a recovery time to allow you to get up again and get ready for the next intense interval run.
+After many attempts at practicing this routine, you will finally be able to adapt yourself to this rigorous interval workout and gain strength during your long run.

-We hope you managed to improve your pace with the speed training workouts we recommended!
-Share you best running times with us in the comments below.
+We hope you manage to improve your pace with the speed training workouts we recommended!
+Share your best running times with us in the comments below.
 Let us know if you found any workout exceptionally effective than the rest.

 Remember that to go faster you must first take it slow!